 After your surgery:

-You will be taken to a room to rest.
-Do not get out of bed until caregivers say it is okay.
-When caregivers see that you are okay, you may be able to go home.
-If you are staying in the hospital, you will be taken to your room.
-Caregivers may help you start walking soon after surgery.
+You will be taken to a room to rest until you are fully awake.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.

 - You have a fever.

 - You get a cold or the flu.

 - Your hernia has grown bigger, is more painful, or feels warm to the touch.